 5. Pray for character.

 A child with a strong sense of right and wrong will make better choices and be spared many of the potential sorrows of poorer ones.
-Pray that they will embrace a life of integrity and goodness, even in childhood.
+Prayer for children should include asking that they will embrace a life of integrity and goodness, even in childhood.
 (1 Corinthians 15:58 “Therefore, my dear brothers, stand firm.
 Let nothing move you.
 Always give yourselves fully to the work of the Lord, because you know that your labor in the Lord is not in vain.”)